-Believe it or not, anything we call ‘retro’ or ‘vintage’ owns an undefinable charm, be it an old cuckoo clock, Mercedes-Benz 280 SL, 50’s Polka Dot Dress or Gramophone.
-Digital arts is no exception, especially the graphic designs.
-Let’s have an insight into the retro design and the best ways to incorporate retroism in your own design.
+Believe it or not, anything we call ‘retro’ or ‘vintage’ has an undefinable charm, be it an old cuckoo clock, Mercedes-Benz 280 SL, 50s Polka Dot Dress, or Gramophone.
+Digital arts are no exception, especially graphic design.
+Let’s gain insight into retro design and the best ways to incorporate retroism in your own design.

 “Retro style is a style that is imitative or consciously derivative of lifestyles, trends, or art forms from the historical past, including in music, modes, fashions, or attitudes.
 It may also be known as “vintage-inspired”.”
 (Wikipedia).

-Loosely stated, retro design is a genre of “throwback” design, in which it incorporates elements of design from decades past.
+Loosely stated, retro design is a genre of “throwback” design that incorporates design elements from decades past.

-Even though the industry is constantly bearing new design trends, the significance of retro design is increasing.
-Things—that were once obsoleted—are new again; old trends and designs are now brought out, dusted, and put into use, thus proving their own point.
+Even though the industry constantly adopts new design trends, the significance of retro design is increasing.
+Things that were once obsolete are now new again; old trends and designs are now brought out, dusted, and put into use, thus proving their point.

-Retro design is popular with both the people who are already familiar with the style, and those who are experiencing these designs for the first time now.
-Drawing multiple demographics (that retro designs are famous for), retro effects make it easier to engage the audience instantly and make designs recognizable and remembered for long.
+Retro design is popular with people already familiar with the style and those who are experiencing these designs for the first time now.
+Drawing multiple demographics (that retro designs are famous for), retro effects make it easier to engage the audience instantly and make designs recognizable and remembered for a long.

 When it comes to retro design, there is a variety of elements to consider.
-And when you have the right elements, in the right order, the process of taking your audience down the memory lane (through retro design) can go smoother.
+This also depends on what you’re working on and the elements available, whether you design an email newsletter, blog, or any other form factor.
+And when you have the right elements in the right order, taking your audience down memory lane (through retro design) can go smoother.

 Here are the elements you need to consider when adding a retro flair to your designs:

-So, even if you choose a deliberate historical reference, such as art deco, it doesn’t mean that other elements won’t bleed through.
-And rest assured, there’s really not a problem with that unless you’re a historical purist.
+So, even if you choose a deliberate historical reference, such as art deco, other elements will bleed through.
+Rest assured, there’s really no problem with that unless you’re a historical purist.

 Here is a brief glimpse into different eras: